deeplearning4j/deeplearning4j/README.md

 Also, since you can use Java code from Scala, you can still use everything from deeplearning4j.

 To see what ScalNet has to offer, run one of the [examples](https://github.com/deeplearning4j/ScalNet/tree/master/src/test/scala/org/deeplearning4j/scalnet/examples) it ships with.

+Please note that those examples are not state-of-the-art in any way, they're just enough to get you started.